Maternal-Pediatric HIV Prevention and Care Program

 - Responding to inquiries from and providing information to providers, consumers and other state and federal agencies.

-By providing program oversight, and with the collective efforts of facilities across the state, the NYSDOH has noted significant improvement in prenatal HIV testing rates and a marked decrease in mother-to-child HIV transmission rates:
+By providing program oversight, and the collective efforts of providers across the state, the NYSDOH has noted significant improvements in prenatal HIV testing rates and provision of perinatal ARV prophylaxis, and a marked decrease in mother-to-child HIV transmission:

-- Since routine HIV newborn screening began in New York in1997, the number of cases of mother-to-child HIV transmission in the state has declined from 97 cases to just three in 2010, which is a rate of 0.7 percent.
+- Since routine HIV newborn screening began in New York in 1997, the number of cases of mother-to-child HIV transmission in the state has declined from 97 cases to just two in 2013.
 The federal Centers for Disease Control and Prevention (CDC) has two goals for elimination of mother-to-child transmission.
-The first goal is a rate of less than 1 percent, which New York surpassed in 2010.
-The second goal is less than one baby born with HIV per 100,000 births, which New York came very close to meeting, with 1.3 cases per 100,000 births.
+The first goal is a rate of less than 1 percent, which New York surpassed in 2010, 2012 and 2013.
+The second goal is less than one baby born with HIV per 100,000 births, which New York achieved in 2013.